Hobie Cat: Miracle 20

+Introduced in 1991, the Miracle 20 has 250 sqft of sail area and high aspect ratio mylar sails, as yet another significant performance improvement over the Hobie 18.
+The Hobie 20 eliminated the hull lip, a significant source of drag, and moved towards higher aspect ratio sails and daggerboards.
+The 20 was 19 ft 6 in long, 8 ft 6 in wide, with a 31 ft mast, weighed 420 lb, and had a D-PN of 65.0.
+The Hobie 20 was discontinued in 2007 after a 16 year production run.
+The Miracle 20 was designed by Jack Groeneveld, a Dutch catamaran sailor (European champion Prindle 19, winner of the Prindle 19 nationals etc.)

 TriFoiler

-The TriFoiler was one of the fastest production sailboats ever created.
-It was based on a series of boats designed by Greg and Dan Ketterman and sailed by Russel Long, which eventually culminated in Long setting the A-Class Catamaran world sailing speed record in 1992 in the boat "Longshot".
+The Hobie TriFoiler was one of the fastest production sailboats ever created.
+Introduced in 1994, it was based on a series of boats designed by Greg and Dan Ketterman and sailed by Russel Long, which eventually culminated in Long setting the A-Class Catamaran world sailing speed record in 1992 in the boat "Longshot".
 That record remains unbroken.
 The TriFoiler is based on Longshot and this sailing hydrofoil stands as the most unusual of Hobie Cat's boats.
 Also designed by Greg Ketterman, this trimaran has two sails, one on each ama, and hydrofoils that lift the hulls out of the water at wind speeds of 10–11 mph, allowing the boat to reach speeds up to 45 mph and pull over 2 g in gybe turns.